rkokkelk/siso/README.md

 ### Docker

-A docker image is available [[here|https://hub.docker.com/r/rkokkelk/siso/]].
+A docker image is available [here](https://hub.docker.com/r/rkokkelk/siso/).

+or use `docker pull rkokkelk/siso`

 ## Documentation

-Further documentation about configuration, installation and other features can be found at the [[Wiki|https://github.com/rkokkelk/siso/wiki]].
+Further documentation about configuration, installation and other features can be found at the [Wiki](https://github.com/rkokkelk/siso/wiki).